 Each scholar is expected to participate in a tobacco control or advocacy project, under the supervision of a tobacco control mentor.
 The tobacco control mentors must be engaged in relevant activities, such as developing and enforcing local tobacco control policies, disseminating tobacco control messages or interventions to tobacco priority populations, communities, or working with legislative staff on tobacco-relevant policies.
-The choice of tobacco control/advocacy institution and projects should meaningfully contribute to the overall goals of the Initiative.
-The projects may, but do not have to, focus on the tobacco priority population(s) from which scholars will be recruited.
-Scholars who engage in biomedical research may participate in social behavioral (e.g., tobacco use prevention) or tobacco policy projects, for this component.
+The choice of tobacco control/advocacy institution and projects should meaningfully contribute to the overall goals of the initiative.
+Scholars who engage in biomedical research may participate in social behavioral (e.g., tobacco use prevention and treatment) or tobacco policy projects, for this component.